Courtesy of Marketing Land

 Get to Know Your Clients

 Courtesy of Macquarie

 Every business needs to invest in excellent customer relationship management (CRM) tool.
 Therefore, the moment your CRM is running fluently, you can get accurate records of all your clients.
 You should not only focus on the client’s financial information, but you should also know their birthdays, hobbies and interests.
+It is essential to respond in a timely manner when your clients reach out to you.
+Engage with your clients and let them know you care.
 Some businesses even know their customer’s favorite coffee so that they have it ready when the client visits.
 Before meeting or calling a client, ensure you go through his or her personal fact file so that you get to know the kind of person you are dealing with.